Are you looking for an in-depth review of DeleteMe? Or for the best alternative to DeleteMe?

 If you read the fine print at the bottom of the page and unpack the numbers, what you’ll find is that a DeleteMe “Standard Plan” covers approximately ~60 data brokers.
 Approximately ~40 additional data brokers are covered by Business or VIP plans, approximately ~25 are international data brokers, and the remaining ~625 data brokers require something called “Custom Requests”.

 “Custom Requests” are where you, the customer, must find the profile you wish removed, and then submit them to DeleteMe, who will then make a best effort to remove the profile.
-DeleteMe offers a limited number of Custom Requests per customer per year, but it is unknown, and not published anywhere publicly as to how many.
+DeleteMe offers a limited number of Custom Requests per customer per year, but it is unknown, and not published anywhere publicly that we could find as to how many.

-The “Sites We Remove From” page also mentions DeleteMe’s Business Standard, Diamond, Gold, Platinum, and VIP plans, but there is no information we could find posted publicly about what is covered by any of these plans.
+The “Sites We Remove From” page also mentions DeleteMe’s Business Standard, Diamond, Gold, Platinum, and VIP plans, but there is no information we could find posted publicly about what is covered by any of these plans or their pricing.

 To help take the mystery out of what DeleteMe “Standard Protection” coverage provides, see this screenshot of the DeleteMe dashboard interface indicating coverage for 66 data brokers.

-You can also see in the screenshot above an example of DeleteMe inflating numbers wherever possible, where they report “1,144 Listings Reviewed”, which sounds really impressive.
+You can also see in the screenshot above where DeleteMe reports “1,144 Listings Reviewed”, which sounds really impressive.
 Based on our understanding of the DeleteMe dashboard, what this number really means is the total number of times a data broker profile has been reviewed since the paid subscription was initially purchased.
-For this account, its been about ~100 reviews per quarter, or about 33 reviews per month, of mostly the same data brokers quarter after quarter. “~33 Listings Reviewed Per Month” is a lot less impressive sounding than the cumulative total of “1,144 Listings Reviewed”, right?
+For this account, its been about ~100 reviews per quarter, or about 33 reviews per month, of mostly the same data brokers quarter after quarter.
+“33 Listings Reviewed Per Month” is a lot less impressive sounding than the cumulative total of “1,144 Listings Reviewed”, right?
 Some would refer to this as “creative accounting” that puts the number of listings reviewed in the best light possible.

-💨 Enough with the Smoke and Mirrors – What Does a DeleteMe Subscription Actually Include?
+💨 What Does a DeleteMe Subscription Actually Include?

-Since DeleteMe offers no summary details of what a Standard subscription includes, from piecing together bits of information from across the site, the best we can tell is it offers:
+Since we could not find any summary details of what a Standard DeleteMe subscription actually includes, we had to piece together bits of information from across their site and help desk, and the best we can tell is it offers: